tkaefer/signing-message-converter/README.md

-A Spring AMQP Message Converter that supports PGP/GnuPG/OpenPGP style message singing and validation.
+A Spring AMQP Message Converter that supports PGP/GnuPG/OpenPGP style message signing and validation.